AutoML-NASA/nasa-hecate/README.md

 # Hecate - Moon Exploration Pathfinder Game
 Hecate is a hackathon project for NASA Space Apps Challenge 2025 (Seoul).
+Hecate: A lunar exploration game where players guide a rover to find optimal paths, add annotations, and enhance imagery with AI — inspired by the moon goddess Hecate, the guide at crossroads.

 ## Tech Stack
 - Frontend: React